 Figure 2 illustrates the detailed communication processes of spam laundering for both single proxy and proxy chain cases at the application layer, in which the message format is "PROTOCOL [content]".
 For simplicity, P/P1/P2 stands for different application protocols, including SOCKS (v4 or v5), HTTP, etc. For SMTP, its packet content is in plain-text.
 But for application protocols P/P1/P2, their packet contents may be encrypted.
-For ease of presentation, the small delays introduced by message processing at end hosts and intermediate proxies are ignored.
-The initial proxy handshaking process is also omitted as it has no effect on email transactions.
+Since the small delays induced by message processing at end hosts and intermediate proxies have little effect upon the communication processes, for ease of presentation, we ignore them in Figure 2.
+The initial proxy handshaking process is also omitted as it has no effect on e-mail transactions.
 Without losing any generality, here we only show the shortest SMTP transaction process for the single-proxy case and parts of SMTP transaction process for the proxy-chain case.

 Due to protocol semantics, the process of proxy-based spamming is similar to that of an interactive communication.
-The appearance of one inbound SOCKS-encapsulated (or HTTP-encapsulated) SMTP command message on the upstream connection will trigger the occurrence of one outbound SMTP command message on the downstream connection later.
-Similarly, for each inbound SMTP reply message on the downstream connection, later on there will be one corresponding outbound SOCKS-encapsulated reply message carried by TCP on the upstream connection.
-We term this communication pattern as message symmetry.
+The appearance of one inbound SOCKS-encapsulated (or HTTP-encapsulated)2 SMTP command message on